ExTee/Blackjack/README.md

 - The scoring is simply +1 (when you win) and -1 (when you lose), though, I intend to introduce betting soon.
 - The player loses if they forfeit the hand.
 Enjoy the game!

+Note- This code was submitted by me as a mini-project assignment on a Coursera course "Interactive Programming in Python" by Rice University.
+If you're taking the same course, I suggest you not to copy-paste my code, rather, write code yourself for then you can actually learn.
+Thanks!